16.5. Synchronizing Users

 - Only one Directory Server

-streetattribute value is synced to Active Directory.
+streetattribute value is synchronized to Active Directory.
 If the

 streetAddressattribute is changed in Active Directory and the new value does not already exist in Directory Server, then all